-By the early 2040s, orbital solar became available, with the first commercial fusion plants only a few years behind.
-Genuine economic growth and prosperity remained weak, however, due to a raft of new social, political, financial, demographic, environmental and other problems were now having serious impacts on economic growth and prosperity.
+The global population continued on its upward trajectory in the 21st century, reaching 9 billion by 2042.** However, a raft of new social, political, financial, demographic, environmental and other problems were now having serious impacts on economic growth and prosperity.
 Automation had made vast swathes of jobs redundant, for example.* Many countries had built up enormous debts, particularly in the West.
-Furthermore, humanity's ecological footprint was still too big, and the Earth too small, to support the kind of materialistic lifestyles and throwaway culture that many had enjoyed in the past.
+Furthermore, humanity's ecological footprint was too large, and the Earth too small, to support the kind of materialistic lifestyles and throwaway culture that many had taken for granted in the past.
 The days of rampant consumerism were coming to an end, with people forced to adapt and evolve to new systems, often with heavy government intervention in the market.
-It was almost as though civilisation itself was feeling a "hangover" from the boom times.*
+It was almost as though civilisation was feeling a "hangover" from the boom times.*

 Though life became hard for many, and plagued with uncertainty, people and communities learned to live through each new crisis.
 Britain, for example, took on a "Blitz spirit" and became self-sufficient in food production – emulating what Cuba had achieved in the 1990s.
 Among the government programs enacted was the conversion of sports fields, parks, gardens, golf courses and other green areas of land into crop growing and biofuel sites.
 Extensive recycling of metals, plastics, glass, electronics and other such useful materials became mandatory all over the country – with strict penalties for wastage.
 The rationing of water became the norm in some counties, as droughts became ever more frequent.
 Amidst a surge in refugees, tight immigration quotas were enforced, with Britain effectively pulling up a drawbridge and admitting only the most highly skilled foreign workers.

-Similar programs were enacted in countries around the globe.
+Similar programs were enacted in nations around the globe.
 These measures were the only way to ensure society's survival, in light of the accelerating environmental and resource decline.
-Social media, communications and information technologies greatly aided the transition – helping to organise people and their projects.
-From the economic wreckage of earlier decades, new forms of socio-economic progress were beginning to evolve, based on sustainable ways of living.
-Following the collapse in global trade,* the world was becoming more localised, decentralised and longer-term focussed.
+Social media, communications and information technologies greatly aided the transition – helping to organise people and community projects.
+From the economic wreckage of earlier decades, new forms of socio-economic progress were beginning to evolve, based on more sustainable ways of living.
+The world was gradually becoming more localised, decentralised and longer-term focussed.